angelalonso/homelab/cicd/README.md

 - sudo apt-get update
 - sudo apt-get install docker-ce

 ### Installing docker-compose

 sudo apt-get install build-essential libssl-dev libffi-dev python-dev python-pip pip install -U docker-compose

+## Adding a new app
+- Create and adapt a Dockerfile file
+- Create and adapt a run_tests.sh file
+- Create a VERSION file, and make v0.01 its content docker build <appname>:v0.00 . docker run <appname>:v0.00
+- Test the application runs
+- Add the new application to apps.json (copy and adapt from another one)
+- Commit and push the changes